paasmaker/paasmaker/documentation/source/user-howto-php-wordpress.rst

 Each theme should be structured similarly, but you may need to locate the correct location to insert this code.

+Now that this code is in place, you can update the site URL in the settings, and your site will still work across the testing domain names.

 This fix has not been tested with multi user blogs.